There is a lot to contemplate when it comes to running your home.

 4. Excessive Noise

 Today’s latest products work more silently than ever.
-Often you’ll have to really pay attention to even know that they’re running.
-If noise pollution is a concern for you, that may be reason enough to upgrade to more modern equipment.
+Often you’ll have to really play close attention to even know when they’re running.
+If noise pollution is an issue for you, that may be reason enough to upgrade to more modern equipment.

 5. Temperature and Comfort Issues